Welcome to Clay County

 Around Clay County

-clay County Offices open to the public with some occupancy restrictions beginning June 29
+Clay County Offices open to the public with some occupancy restrictions

-In keeping with the Clay County Public Health Center’s COVID-19 50% building capacity guides, the Clay County offices will open to the public.
+In keeping with the Clay County Public Health Center’s COVID-19 updated emergency orders, the Clay County offices are open with 50% capacity guidleines.
 Office hours are Monday through Friday from 8 a.m. to 5 p.m.
 There may be wait times during peak hours, please plan ahead and we appreciate your patience with this process.
-Social distancing rules will apply, masks are not required but strongly recommended and only the entrances on Franklin and Water Streets will be open.
-All visitors are asked to check-in at the Water Street entrance for the Recorder of Deeds office and the Franklin Street entrance for the Assessor, Collector, or Clerk’s offices.
+Social distancing rules will apply, masks are required and only the entrances on Franklin and Water Streets will be open.
 Be sure that you have all of your paperwork and payment information with you and ready so that we can safely and quickly process your request.

-The Clay County Annex Building is located within Kansas city limits and is therefore under the jurisdiction of Kansas City’s new emergency orders starting June 29, 2020.
+The Clay County Annex Building (open 9 am to 5 pm) is located within Kansas city limits and is therefore under the jurisdiction of Kansas City’s new emergency orders.
 To keep within compliance, face coverings or masks must be worn over the nose and mouth by all visitors and staff inside the Clay County Courthouse Annex.
-Minors and guests with disabilities or medical conditions that do not allow for face masks to be worn are exempt from this requirement.
 All visitors will be asked to provide contact information.
 As directed in the order, all information will be kept confidential and utilized only for public health purposes or to address public health concerns.
 We appreciate everyone’s understanding as we implement these procedures.

 See Mayor Lucas’ full executive order here.